-DB->verify() is affected by any database directory specified using the DB_ENV->set_data_dir() (page 272) method, or by setting the "set_data_dir" string in the environment's DB_CONFIG file.
+Db::verify() is affected by any database directory specified using the DbEnv::set_data_dir() (page 286) method, or by setting the "set_data_dir" string in the environment's DB_CONFIG file.

-The DB->verify() method may fail and return one of the following non-zero errors:
+The Db::verify() method may fail and throw a DbException exception, encapsulating one of the following non-zero errors, or return one of the following non-zero errors:

-If the method was called after DB->open() (page 70) was called; or if an invalid flag value or parameter was specified.
+If the method was called after Db::open() (page 71) was called; or if an invalid flag value or parameter was specified.